SPSCommerce/sps-api-standards/standards/collections.md

 To limit or narrow down the results of a collection endpoint you may provide filtering capabilities, where a filter is part of the query parameters.

 - Filtering is not a requirement on all collection-based endpoints.
-- Filtering query parameters **MUST** always be optionally applied as indicated by URL Structures that all query parameters are always optional.
+- Filtering query parameters **MUST** always be optionally applied as indicated by URL Structures that all query parameters are always optional. <a name="sps-query-params-not-required" href="#sps-query-params-not-required"><i class="fa fa-check-circle" title="sps-query-params-not-required"></i></a>
-- The resource identifier in a collection **SHOULD NOT** be used to filter collection results, resource identifier should be in the URI.
+- The resource identifier in a collection **SHOULD NOT** be used to filter collection results, resource identifier should be in the URI. <a name="sps-disallow-resource-identifier-filtering" href="#sps-disallow-resource-identifier-filtering"><i class="fa fa-check-circle" title="sps-disallow-resource-identifier-filtering"></i></a>
 - Filtering **SHOULD** only occur on endpoints that are collections using the schema described above.
 - Filtering attribute names may represent nested objects and **MUST** use a period to represent each segment of the object path: `grandparent.parent.child`.
     - Limit filter references to three levels of object hierarchy in accordance with `GET-based` HTTP Methods ([Request Response](request-response.md)).
 - Filtering **MUST** only be implemented on `GET-based` HTTP Methods via query parameters.
-- Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md).
+- Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md). <a name="sps-unreasonable-query-parameters-limit" href="#sps-unreasonable-query-parameters-limit"><i class="fa fa-check-circle" title="sps-unreasonable-query-parameters-limit"></i></a>
     - Overly verbose filtering that contains dozens or hundreds of parameters **SHOULD** consider if their API design is appropriate.
     - Overly verbose filtering that contains an undesirable number of parameters that cannot be redesigned **SHOULD** consider using a non-REST style `POST` endpoint as described under [Actions in URL Structure](url-structure.md).
         - `POST` requests for non-REST style filtering **SHOULD** specify parameters at the root of the request body with the same names that would be used for query parameters normally.